KSilberblatt/ML_Pi/README.md

 * Batch size: The number of examples in a batch.
 For example, the batch size of SGD is 1, while the batch size of a **mini-batch** is usually between 10 and 1000.
 Batch size is usually fixed during training and inference; however, TensorFlow does permit dynamic batch sizes.
 * Mini-batch: A small, randomly selected subset of the entire batch of examples run together in a single iteration of training or inference.
 The batch size of a mini-batch is usually between 10 and 1,000.
 It is much more efficient to calculate the loss on a mini-batch than on the full training data.
   * Mini-batch stochastic gradient descent (Mini-batch SGD): A gradient descent algorithm that uses mini-batches.
 In other words, mini-batch SGD estimates the gradient based on a small subset of the training data.
 Vanilla SGD uses a mini-batch of size 1.
+* Estimator: an instance of the <code>tf.Estimator</code> class, which encapsulates logic that builds a TensorFlow graph and runs a TensorFlow session.
+You may create your own custom Estimators or instantiate premade Estimators created by others.
+* Tensor: The primary data structure in TensorFlow programs.
+Tensors are N-dimensional (where N could be very large) data structures, most commonly scalars, vectors, or matrices.
+The elements of a Tensor can hold integer, floating-point, or string values.
+* Graph: In TensorFlow, a computation specification.
+Nodes in the graph represent operations.
+Edges are directed and represent passing the result of an operation (a Tensor) as an operand to another operation.
+Use **TensorBoard** to visualize a graph.

 ## **Keras**